bbauska/W3Cx-3of5/README.md

 HTML5 took all this into account and thus provides:
 <ul>
-  <li>A set of input fields that include a validation API and visual feedback, contextualized keyboards, etc. Of course the look and feel depends on the web browser's implementations, but the HTML5 forms specification introduced 13 new <input type=.../> fields:  email, tel, color, url, date, datetime, datetime-local, month, week, time, range, number and search.</li><br/>
+  <li>A set of input fields that include a validation API and visual feedback, contextualized keyboards, etc. Of course the look and feel depends on the web browser's implementations, but the HTML5 forms specification introduced 13 new &lt;input type=.../&gt; fields:  email, tel, color, url, date, datetime, datetime-local, month, week, time, range, number and search.</li><br/>
   <li>Built-in validation system: JavaScript API for custom validation, CSS pseudo classes that are useful for changing an input field style depending on the validity of the input.</li><br/>
-  <li>Other goodies, such as the option to set an input field out of a &lt;form&gt;, new elements such as <datalist> for autocompletion, <output> for feedback, etc.</li><br/>
+  <li>Other goodies, such as the option to set an input field out of a &lt;form&gt;, new elements such as &lt;datalist&gt; for autocompletion, &lt;output&gt; for feedback, etc.</li><br/>
 </ul>

 Examples of contextual keyboards are shown above; they differ depending on the type of  <input> fields in the &lt;form&gt;.